gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 ### EndAsync()

 The method is similar to `End()` but has an async implementation.
-If was created in order to efficiently handle a lot of processes in bulk.
+It can be used to efficiently handle a lot of processes in bulk.

 ## Usage